Yoav666s/dnd-wiki/collections/_classes/basic-rules/rogue/main.md

 By 15th level, you have acquired greater mental strength.
 You gain proficiency in Wisdom saving throws.

 ## Elusive
 Beginning at 18th level, you are so evasive that attackers rarely gain the upper hand against you.
-No attack roll has advantage against you while you aren't incapacitated.
+No attack roll has advantage against you while you aren't [[incapacitated]].

 ## Stroke of Luck
 At 20th level, you have an uncanny knack for succeeding when you need to.
 If your attack misses a target within range, you can turn the miss into a hit.
 Alternatively, if you fail an ability check, you can treat the d20 roll as a 20.